 We found such a nice place for dinner not far from our cozy hotel called Bodegon Los Muchachos.
 Well, we didn’t find it.
 Our kind hosts Victor and Lara recommended us this place on the first evening we arrived.

-We couldn’t be happier for that.
+We couldn’t be happier.
 We went there almost every evening after we returned from our hikes.
 The local atmosphere comes at no cost and simple yet delicious meals at a low-cost.
 And we came back for that again and again.
 The place was irresistible and sucked us in.

 Communication Without The Words